 Optimize long tasks

-What is a task?
+What is a task? {what-is-task}

-A screenshot of a task as depicted in the performance profliler of Chrome's DevTools.
+A screenshot of a task in the performance profliler of Chrome's DevTools.
 The task is at the top of a stack, with a click event handler, a function call, and more items beneath it.
 The task also includes some rendering work on the right-hand side.

 What is the main thread?

 A long task in the performance profiler of Chrome's DevTools.
-The blocking portion of the task (greater than 50 milliseconds) is depicted with a pattern of red diagonal stripes.
+The blocking portion of the task (greater than 50 milliseconds) is marked by red diagonal stripes.

-A single long task versus the same task broken up into shorter task.
-The long task is one large rectangle, whereas the chunked task is five smaller boxes which are collectively the same width as the long task.
+long task versus the same task broken up into shorter tasks.
+The long task

 A visualization of a single long task versus that same task broken up into five shorter tasks.